solislemuslab/el-zoominario/index.md

 # FAQ

 **What is El Zoominario?**
-It is a seminar series of scientific short talks (in English) given by Latinx in STEM.
-The goal is to increase visibility of Latinx people in STEM and inspire the next generation of Latinx scientists.
-The talks are meant to be accessible to the general audience.
+It is a seminar series of scientific short talks (in English) to highlight the Latinx experience in STEM.
+The goal is to increase visibility of diversity in STEM and inspire the next generation of  scientists.
+The talks are open to all and are meant to be accessible to the general audience.

 **What is the format of the talks?**
 The talks are 15-20 minutes long of a scientific topic explained in accessible terms to a broad audience.
 At the end of the talk, the speaker chooses to share interesting facts about their Latinx culture.